Dance is the hidden language of the soul.

 While the gavottes are more lively than minuets, they're still rather moderate in terms of tempo and are to be performed elegantly, in keeping with the formality of the courts and ballrooms where they'd be performed.

-Gavottes continued beyond the Baroque period and were featured in classical compositions by classical composers like Johann Sebastian Bach and Ludwig van Beethoven.
+Gavottes continued beyond the Baroque period and were featured in compositions by composers like Johann Sebastian Bach and Ludwig van Beethoven.

-Gavottes are still performed today as part of the classical music and dance repertoire by the world's greatest pianists.
+Gavottes are still performed today as part of the musical repertoire by the world's greatest pianists.
 The most famous examples are probably Bach's "Gavotte" from "Suite No. 3 in D Major", Gluck's "Gavotte" from "Orphée et Eurydice", and Handel's "Gavotte" from "Water Music", though there are many other examples.

 Opera

-Opera comes from the Italian word for work or composition and is usually thought of as singing accompanying classical music specifically composed for the performance.
+Opera comes from the Italian word for work or composition and is usually thought of as singing accompanying pieces specifically composed for the performance.
 It originated in the late 16th century in Italy and was popularized by composers such as Claudio Monteverdi.

 During the Baroque era in the 17th and 18th centuries, opera houses began opening all over major European cities with composers like Georg Friedrich Handel, Jean-Baptiste Lully, and Antonio Vivaldi all playing an important role in furthering the art form.

-In the Classical era, more lighthearted operas called opera buffa or comic operas contrasted the opera seria which had been more common until this time.
+In the Romatic era, more lighthearted operas called opera buffa or comic operas contrasted the opera seria which had been more common until this moment.
 Wolfgang Amadeus Mozart's operas like "The Marriage of Figaro," "Don Giovanni," and "The Magic Flute” are all fine examples of this style.

 By the 19th century, opera was exploding in popularity with composers Giuseppe Verdi, Richard Wagner, and Giacomo Puccini all contributing to the art form and its advances.